lsigut/EC_workflow/README.md

 (not covered by `openeddy`) and are already converted to physical units and underwent quality control.
 Although `KRP16` site-year example below contains already gap-filled meteorological data, gaps are allowed.
-Processing of multiple or incomplete years is supported.
-In case of multiple years, edits in EC workflow scripts are required.
+Processing of multiple or incomplete years is supported but it requires edits in EC workflow scripts.

-Adapting workflow for a new site mainly requires column renaming, preferably within EC workflow code (alternatively directly in input data).
+Adapting workflow for a new site mainly requires column renaming (variable names expected by used packages), preferably within EC workflow code (alternatively directly in input data).
 Support for other EC processing [software](https://fluxnet.org/2017/10/10/toolbox-a-rolling-list-of-softwarepackages-for-flux-related-data-processing/) (e.g. TK3, EdiRe, EddyUH, EddySoft) is not explicitly provided but alternative workflow should be achievable already with the existing